 Separate fitness center, parking garage projects on tap

-On Feb.
-28, the Walnut Creek Planning Commission will consider permit applications for two distinct projects -- fitness center/ cafe in the Shadelands Business Park and an office building/parking garage/car storage on North Main Street on the former Piedmont Lumber property.
+At its regular meeting tonight, the Walnut Creek Planning Commission will consider permit applications for two distinct projects -- fitness center/ cafe in the Shadelands Business Park and an office building/parking garage/car storage on North Main Street on the former Piedmont Lumber property.

 Proponents of the GRE Fitness Center and Cafe seek a conditional use permit to allow conversion of space in a vacant office building (Building 5) at 2820 Shadelands Drive into a fitness center and cafe.

 Also, the Ohio-based Zaremba Group seeks a conditional use permit and design review for a proposed new building, parking garage, vehicle storage area other improvements to a 1.93-acre parcel at 2860 N. Main St.

 The meeting begins at 7 p.m. in the City Hall council chamber, 1666 N. Main St.